marcoguerri/marcoguerri.github.io/_posts/2016-03-21-pxeboot-failures-chelsio.markdown

 advanced stage of the process

 Limited control basically means "don't waste other's people time" control.
-Anyway, if you don't have a dog, you go hunt with the cat.
 At a second thought, some of these hurdles could be overcome without too much effort.
+After deciding
-After deciding to focus on the first instance of the failure, the Chelsio T520-LL-CR, I set out on a journey that turned out very interesting.
+to focus on the first instance of the failure, the Chelsio T520-LL-CR, I set out on a journey that turned out very interesting.